supermarsx/autogithubpullmerge/docs/notifications.md

 ## Extending

+### Flusher and errors

+The GitHub client now includes two runtime features callers should be aware of:

+- Cache flusher: the HTTP response cache is persisted by a background flusher thread.
+The flusher interval defaults to 5000ms and can be overridden with the environment variable `AGPM_CACHE_FLUSH_MS` (milliseconds).
+For deterministic shutdown or in unit tests, call `GitHubClient::flush_cache()` to force an immediate write.

+- Typed errors: HTTP and transport errors are represented by `agpm::HttpStatusError` (carries integer `status`) and `agpm::TransientNetworkError`.
+If you extend or wrap the `HttpClient` interface, prefer throwing these types so the built-in retry logic behaves correctly.
+The retry wrapper treats `TransientNetworkError` and `HttpStatusError` with 5xx status as retryable; other exceptions will not be retried.

+## Extending

 To support additional notification mechanisms, derive from `agpm::Notifier` and implement the `notify` method.
 This allows integrating with alternative desktop systems or external services such as email or chat bots.